tinykite/eleventy-update/src/index.md

 layout: "layouts/home.html"
 ---

 For 4+ years I’ve built intuitive, modern web applications and advocated for inclusive design patterns.
-I love to chat about any (and every) aspect of web animation, illustration, and HTML/CSS.
+I particularly love to chat about web animation, illustration, and HTML/CSS.
 And, as a former journalist, I care about words as much as code.